 The lowest unemployment rate in over two decades, baby boomers retiring at an incredible 10,000 per day, a skilled labor shortage in just about every industry — there are plenty of reasons why recruiters are up for a major challenge when hiring top talent in today’s market.
 Human Resources professionals are already under extraordinary pressure when it comes to employee retention, so it’s doubly frustrating when vacancies remain unfilled for weeks and even months on end.

 It’s not just recruiters that are feeling the heat amid today’s talent shortage.
-According to a recent worldwide survey1, a discouraging 92% of employers say that difficulty finding qualified candidates for key roles contributes to a dip in team morale and productivity.
+Plenty of worldwide surveys with employers show that difficulty hiring qualified candidates for key roles contributes to a dip in team morale and productivity.
 Simply put, if your recruitment strategy is unsuccessful, it’s a safe bet that your current employees aren’t performing at their best either.